craigmiller160/kube-deploy/README.md

 ## Using Script

 First, install it on the target machine with `npm i -g @craigmiller160/kube-deploy`.
-Alternatively, to upgrade, use `npm u -g @craigmiller160/kube-deploy`.
+Alternatively, to upgrade, use `npm update -g @craigmiller160/kube-deploy`.

 Then just run `kube-deploy` in the root of the project.